zaocmarvel/zaocmarvel/README.md

 ### Connect
-Open to connecting with other students and self-taught developers on a similar path — check out my public repos to see what I'm building.
+Open to connecting with other students and self-taught developers on a similar path, check out my public repos to see what I'm building.

 ---
 <p align="center"><i>This profile grows as I learn — check back for updates.</i></p>